alichtman/alichtman.github.io/_posts/2020-04-21-hack-the-box-bashed.md

   - hack-the-box
 ---

+Find a leftover shell on a development server and use that to pick up a reverse shell.
+Then, privilege escalate to by abusing a bad `sudo` configuration, and then escalate to `root` using a `cronjob`.

 ![bashed](/assets/images/HackTheBox/bashed.png)

 ### Summary

-In this box, we find a leftover shell on a development server and use that to pick up a reverse shell.
-Then, we escalate to user privileges with a `sudo` trick, and then escalate to `root` using a `cronjob`.

 ### Enumeration